openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 $ dilithium tunnel -w cable_upstream.yml
 ```

+See the [tuning guide][tuning-guide] for more details about all of the profile parameters and guidance about how to tune them.

+The out-of-the-box default profile should perform reasonably well for the average long-haul connection.

+See the sections below on the _Westworld Analyzer_ for details about analyzing the operation of `westworld3`.
+There is no substitute for iterative tuning with real-world workloads over real-world underlay.

 ## Metrics Instrument

 Westworld profiles include support for _instruments_.
 Instruments allow for development and operational analysis of different parts of the operation of the protocol stack. `westworld3` includes support for a `metrics` instrument.
 We can enable this instrument with a profile definition like this: